AlishaMahanty/Shield-Insurance-Analytics/README.md

 - Focus Marketing & Sales Efforts: Prioritize high-revenue and high-customer cities like Delhi NCR and Mumbai for campaigns.
 - Target Key Age Groups: 31–40 and 41-50 age groups show the highest revenue contributions—develop products or promotions tailored to them.
-- Investigate Anomalies: March revenue spike may indicate seasonal policy uptake or campaign effects—review for insights.
+- Analyze Monthly Trends: Review spikes and drops in both customer and revenue trends to identify seasonal demand, campaign impact, and customer behavior patterns.
 - Monitor Daily Growth: Track DCGR and DRGR to quickly respond to sudden drops or growth surges.
 - Use Data-Driven Decisions: Leverage city & age group split to tailor localized marketing, policy adjustments, and customer retention strategies.